MOPineyro/resnet_breeds_finetuned_cog/README.md

 The model includes error handling for scenarios where the image URL might be incorrect or the image cannot be retrieved.
 It logs appropriate error messages to assist in debugging.

-## Contributions

-Contributions to this project are welcome.
-You can contribute by improving the model's accuracy, extending the number of classes, or enhancing the preprocessing steps.

 ## Learning More

 For more information on how to use Cog to containerize and deploy machine learning models, check the [Cog documentation on GitHub](https://github.com/replicate/cog).